Koboo/at-command/README.md

 // ...
 public class TestCommand {

-    // The manager gets automatically injected by the environment MyDatabaseManager manager;
+    // The instance of your object gets automatically injected from the environment MyDatabaseManager manager;

     public TestCommand() {
-        // You can also use lomboks "@NoArgsConstructor" }
+        // You can also use the "@NoArgsConstructor" from lombok }

     // ...